Skeeby Beck: Hydrology

 The beck flooded in 2007, causing homes to be evacuated in Gilling West and Skeeby, and the closure of Skeeby Bridge on the A6108.
 The beck is designated as not being "heavily modified", and with a moderate rating in terms of its ecological status in 2019.
 It had been previously rated as good in 2015, however since then, the presence of a habitat for fish was included, and so it was downgraded due to agricultural runoff.

 However, the Department for Transport have recognised that the entire network of becks and streams which make up Skeeby Beck have the potential to be affected by the future upgrade of the A66 road to dual carriageway between Stephen Bank and Carkin Moor.

 Land to the east of Skeeby Bridge, where the river meanders, is known to be a floodplain.
 The beck further upstream has been modified to be straighter for agricultural purposes, and this has caused flooding around the bridge at Gilling West.

 Flora and fauna

 Historically, the beck has been noted for the presence of native white-clawed crayfish (austropotamobius pallipes).
 Otters were noted on the beck in the 19th century, around the Skeeby Bridge area.
 The land was owned by the Earl of Zetland, who had the hunting rights for the animal.
 Whilst fish have been observed in the beck, a concrete ford between Gilling West and Skeeby is a barrier to fish passage.
 A bridge exists at the same location, so the ford has been cited as able to be removed, thereby improving migratory fish patterns.

 Pollution incident

 In April 2023, a suspected slurry leak caused an extensive fish kill on the beck near Hutton Magna.
+The remaining fish species were at risk of not being able re-populate the river, and so in an effort to help this, one of the fords across the beck was removed completely and a bridge installed in its place.
+This allows fish to swim upriver, which was previously difficult to do because of the ford.